-This mixed-methods study, conducted in partnership with the Council for Professional Recognition, will assess the feasibility of a national, competency-based lead teacher certification system for educators in all types of early childhood programs serving children from birth to eight years old.
-The study will focus on potential benefits, challenges, and equity concerns.
-RFA will conduct over 100 interviews and a national survey to garner the perspectives of stakeholders from across the field of early childhood education.
-Stakeholders include lead teachers, other early childhood educators, early childhood program leadership, parents/families, policymakers, program staff from institutions of higher education, leaders from accreditation organizations, and labor union leaders.
+Research for Action (RFA), in partnership with the Council for Professional Recognition, undertook a comprehensive mixed-methods study to assess the feasibility of implementing a national competency-based lead teacher certification system for educators in early childhood programs serving children from birth to eight years old.
+The study explored the potential benefits, challenges, and equity concerns associated with such a certification system.
+The project involved more than 100 interviews and a national survey, which garnered the perspectives of more than 4,200 stakeholders from various segments of the early childhood education (ECE) field.

 The ECE field plays a pivotal role in the learning and development of young children, with the quality of ECE programs directly linked to the qualifications and knowledge of educators.
 A persistent misconception of ECE has resulted in the undervaluing of the skills and knowledge of early educators.
 They are not leading playtime with toddlers.
 Rather, they are shaping the impressionable, elastic, and developing minds of young people.

 To address this issue and ensure the success of ECE, it has become crucial to consider factors such as certifications, which will influence career pathways for a dominantly Black and Hispanic woman workforce who are underpaid relative to their counterparts.
 These disparities, rooted in centuries of discriminatory policies, have led to low wages, long working hours, and challenging working conditions, which were exacerbated by the COVID-19 pandemic.
 These conditions affect not only the well-being of educators but also the overall quality of ECE.